Meeshbhoombah/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 Linus met the Unicorn King who granted him magic powers.
+He said, "Please tell the zookeeper that I love him and I am him."
+Just then a Friendly Koala said, "Wow, what a touching story.
+We should visualize the dataset.
+R is bad.
+Machine Learning.
+Burritos."
 The End.

 ## Cast